react-native-camera/react-native-camera/README.md

 #### `captureMode`

-Values: `Camera.constants.CaptureMode.still` (default)
+Values: `Camera.constants.CaptureMode.still` (default), `Camera.constants.CaptureMode.video`

-The type of capture that will be performed by the camera - either a still image or (hopefully soon, video).
+The type of capture that will be performed by the camera - either a still image or video.

 #### `captureTarget`

-Values: `Camera.constants.CaptureTarget.memory` (default), `Camera.constants.CaptureTarget.disk`
+Values: `Camera.constants.CaptureTarget.cameraRoll` (default), `Camera.constants.CaptureTarget.disk`, ~`Camera.constants.CaptureTarget.memory`~ (deprecated),

 This property allows you to specify the target output of the captured image data.
 By default the image binary is sent back as a base 64 encoded string.
 The disk output has been shown to improve capture response time, so that is the recommended value.